-PES-273B Intermediate Foil Fencing 1.0 Units/3.0 hours LAB
+PES-273B Intermediate Foil Fencing

 This course will cover the intermediate instruction in Classic Italian foil fencing.
 Students will be expected to possess a basic knowledge of foil fencing which includes: proper fencing etiquette; terminology; placements of the weapon and corresponding hand positions; right-of-way rules; families of actions; proper footwork and movement patterns, as well as proper bouting etiquette.